June 26, 2023

 Our first hour heading north of the PCT was filled with miles of uphill hiking, and the weight of six days of food seemed to be working against me.
 We started around 6,000 feet above sea level and were soon up above 7,000 feet sweating with the effort of the climb.

-Somewhere around the 6,800-foot realm, snow started to appear on trail too.
+Somewhere around the 6,800-foot realm, snow started to appear on the trail too.
 It was patchy at first, but then completely covered the trail to the point that our route was no longer even visible.
-Soon thereafter, we began to leapfrog with another hiking duo, and eventually the snow slowed us down to the extent that even Town Stop and Sherpa Sheryl caught us too.
+Soon thereafter, we began to leapfrog with another hiking duo, and the snow slowed us down to the extent that even Town Stop and Sherpa Sheryl caught up with us.

 Unfortunately, all six of us hikers kept gravitating higher up the ridge while skirting the side of the deep snowpack.
-And by the time any of us thought to check our location in relation to the PCT, we were several hundred feet above the trail with piles of icy snow and a precipitous slope serving as impediments to get back down to our intended route.
+By the time any of us thought to check where we were hiking in relation to the PCT, we were several hundred feet above the trail.
+Piles of icy snow and a precipitous slope served as impediments to getting back down to our intended route.

 After a full 10 minutes of sidestepping down the exceedingly steep slope, we all finally found our way back to the trail, and everything seemed well again.
 Yet the victory was short-lived.
 Soon the PCT started uphill anew and we were back into the snow once again!